hampel/approval-queue-plus-xenforo/README.md

 * [Discussion and support: Approval Queue Plus](https://xenforo.com/community/threads/approval-queue-plus.170554/)

-Addon has been tested on XF 2.1 and XF 2.2b2
+Addon has been tested on XF 2.1, 2.2 and 2.3